ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The joining node is currently a group member acting not exclusively as monitor, and it is re-joining the group not exclusively as monitor.

-  In this case, if the joining node intends to use the same authentication credential that it is currently using in the group, i.e., its latest authentication credential provided to the Group Manager (in a previous Join Request or Authentication Credential Update Request, see {{sec-update-pub-key}}), then the joining node MAY choose to omit the 'client_cred' parameter and the 'client_cred_verify' parameter in the Join Request (see {{Section 4.3.1.1 of RFC9594}}).
+  In this case, if the joining node intends to use the same authentication credential that it is currently using in the group, i.e., its latest authentication credential provided to the Group Manager (in a previous Join Request or Authentication Credential Update Request, see {{sec-update-pub-key}}), then the joining node MAY choose to omit its current authentication credential in the Join Request.
+As defined in {{ssec-join-req-sending}}, this is achieved by setting the value of the 'client_cred' parameter in the Join Request to the empty CBOR byte string (0x40) and omitting the 'client_cred_verify' parameter in the Join Request (see {{Section 4.3.1.1 of RFC9594}}).

 # Authorization to Join a Group {#sec-joining-node-to-AS}